This page is from APP, the official source of professional practice for policing.

 Access to decisive information

-In some situations a commander may have access to decisive information relevant to an imminent threat to life, of which an AFO who is operationally deployed would not be aware.
+A commander may have access to decisive information relevant to a real and immediate threat to life, of which an AFO who is operationally deployed would not be aware.
 A commander may not be able to pass this decisive information to the AFO for one or more of three principle reasons:

-the danger may be so imminent that there is insufficient time for a commander to fully brief an AFO on all available details
+- the danger may be so real and immediate that there is insufficient time for a commander to fully brief an AFO on all available details

 - a commander may be prevented by law from passing some or all of the information and its source (and therefore its quality and reliability) to the AFO